 - 1. Interviewed members of CMERS

 - Dan Gopalan, Chief Financial Officer

-- Mike Dzuik, Retirement Plan Manager

 - Terry Siddiqui, IT Consultant

 - 2. Gathered supporting documents describing current state processes (e.g., policies, procedures, screenshots, flowcharts, reconciliations, analyses, etc.)

 - 3. Gathered evidence and tested CMERS processes and controls for the following functions;

-- Health and Dental Insurance Process & Controls

-- Life Insurance Process & Controls
+- Receipt of Contributions

+- Contribution Rates

-- System Access Restrictions
+- User System Access

-- Organizational Resilience
+- Segregation of Duties

+- Employee Cross Training

+- Standard Practice Instructions

-- Ranked current-state processes against five levels of maturity definition (1.
+- 4. Ranked current-state processes against five levels of maturity definition (1.
 Initial; 2.
 Repeatable; 3.
-Defined;
+Defined; 4.
 Managed; and 5.
 Optimized)

 We would like to acknowledge and thank management with whom we interacted.
 The time, effort, and discussions they provided were instrumental in our understanding and provided the necessary information to complete our project.
-During the course of our assessment and audit, management and personnel provided all of the materials requested and answered all of our questions promptly.
+During the course of our assessment and audit, management and personnel provided all the materials requested and answered all of our questions promptly.